aidanbates/gym-assistance-legal/terms.md

 We may update these terms.
 Continued use constitutes acceptance of changes.

 ## Governing Law
-These terms are governed by the laws of [Your Country/State].
+These terms are governed by the laws of Queensland, Australia.

 ## Contact
 For questions about these terms: support@gymassistance.com